home-assistant/home-assistant.io/source/_integrations/notify.markdown

 With any of these integrations, the `message` data input in the automation editor is the main text that will be sent.
 Other fields are optional, and some integrations support additional `data` or `target` information to customize the action, see their integration pages for more details.

-Be aware that the `notify.notify` is shorthand for the first notify service the system can find and might not work as intended.
+Be aware that the `notify.notify` service is shorthand for the first notify service the system can find and might not work as intended.
 Choose a specific service to make sure your message goes to the right place.

+Notifications can also be sent using [Notify groups](https://www.home-assistant.io/integrations/group/#notify-groups).
+These allow you to send notification to multiple devices with a single call, or to update which device is notified by only changing it in a single place.

 ### Test if it works